ladc/mlcast-datasets/README.md

 ## How to use this catalog

+To use the catalog, you can either a) install the necessary python packages yourself and read the catalog directly from github or b) install the most recent tagged release of the `mlcast_datasets` python package from pypi.org and read the catalog included in that release.
+Reading the catalog from github is useful if you want to use the most recent version of the catalog, while installing the `mlcast_datasets` package is useful if you want to use a stable version of the catalog.

+### a) Reading the catalog directly from github

-To use the catalog, you need to have the following packages installed:
+To read and open datasets in the catalog you will need to have the following packages installed:

 ```bash
 pip install intake intake-xarray zarr jinja2